rasteri/PiPU/README.md

 # PiPU
-# Raspberry as an NES graphics accelerator -
+# Raspberry Pi as an NES graphics accelerator

 This is a project to embed a Raspberry Pi in an NES cartridge to use as a graphics accelerator, similar to the SNES SuperFX chip or the Genesis SVP.
 It theoretically allows you to build a cartridge that can run any Pi game on an unmodified NES.